College of Education Student Learning Outcomes

 -

-Early Childhood and Family Development Learning Outcomes
+Master of Science in Early Childhood and Family Development Program

 - Students will describe the characteristics and influences on an individual’s development to create environments that are healthy, respectful, supportive and challenging.